kadena-io/pact-5/docs/builtins/Keysets/define-keyset.md

 (define-keyset 'admin-keyset "my-keyset")
 ```

-The following example demonstrates how to read the keyset from the message payload and associate it with 'admin-keyset':
+The following example demonstrates how to read the keyset from the message payload and associate it with `admin-keyset`:

 ```pact
 (define-keyset 'admin-keyset)
 ```

-The following example illustrates define a keyset by reading an exisitng keyset:
+The following example illustrates how to define a keyset by reading an existing keyset:

 ```pact
 (define-keyset "admin-keyset" (read-keyset 'admin-keyset))